AdaCore/training_material/courses/fundamentals_of_ada/075_type_derivation.rst

       procedure Attrib_Function (Value : T);

 ------------------------------
-General Rule For a Primitive
+General Rule for a Primitive
 ------------------------------

 * Primitives are subprograms